Superior, Wisconsin: Education

-Superior is served by the Superior School District, which has one high school, one middle school, and six elementary schools, with a total enrollment of over 5,000 students.
+Superior is served by the Superior School District, which has one high school, one middle school, and five elementary schools, with a total enrollment of over 5,000 students.
 Superior High School enrolls more than 1,500 students.
 Its mascot is Sparty the Spartan.
 Over 1,400 students are also enrolled in the Maple School District.
 Parochial schools include the Catholic Cathedral School, the Protestant-based Maranatha Academy and Twin Ports Baptist School.

 The University of Wisconsin–Superior (UWS) is a public liberal arts college.
 Originally opened as a state Normal School (teacher's college), UWS became part of the University of Wisconsin System in 1971.

-Northwood Technical College offers skill development and technical education, with an enrollment of over 2,200.
+Northwood Technical College (formerly WITC) offers skill development and technical education, with an enrollment of over 2,200.